-1. Make a directory on the SMW to hold the ISO files, if one does not already exist.
+1. Make a directory on the SMW to hold the ISO files, and link it to a directory exempt from snapshots.

 Instead of placing the ISOs directly in /root/isos, use these two commands to place that directory into the btrfs subvolume /var/adm/cray, which is exempt from snapshots.
 This prevents the large ISO files from unnecessarily increasing the size of snapshots.